Edirne: Ecclesiastical history

-Adrianople was made the seat of a Greek metropolitan and of an Armenian bishop.
-It is also the centre of a Bulgarian diocese but this is not recognised and has been deprived of a bishop.
-The city also had some Protestants.
-The few, mainly foreign Latin Catholics were dependent on the vicariate-apostolic of Constantinople.
-Adrianople also contained the parish of St. Anthony of Padua (Minors Conventual) and a school for girls conducted by the Sisters of Charity of Agram.
-The suburb of Karaağaç contained a church (Minor Conventuals), a school for boys (Assumptionists) and a school for girls (Oblates of the Assumption).
-Each of its mission stations, at Tekirdağ and Alexandroupoli, had a school (Minor Conventuals), and there was one at Gallipoli (the Assumptionists).
+Adrianople (modern-day Edirne, Turkey) historically served as a religious center for multiple Christian communities.
+The city was the seat of a Greek Orthodox metropolitan and an Armenian bishop.
+It was also the center of a Bulgarian diocese, though this was not officially recognized and the diocese was deprived of a bishop.
+Small communities of Protestants and Latin Catholics—mainly foreigners—were present as well.
+The Latin Catholics were under the authority of the vicariate-apostolic of Constantinople.

+Within the city, the parish of St. Anthony of Padua, run by the Minor Conventuals, operated alongside a girls’ school conducted by the Sisters of Charity of Agram.
+In the suburb of Karaağaç, there was a Minor Conventual church, a boys’ school managed by the Assumptionists, and a girls’ school run by the Oblates of the Assumption.
+Mission stations in Tekirdağ and Alexandroupoli maintained schools run by the Minor Conventuals, and Gallipoli had a school managed by the Assumptionists.

-Around 1850, from the standpoint of the Eastern Catholic Churches, Adrianople was the residence of a Bulgarian vicar-apostolic for the 4,600 Eastern Catholics of the Ottoman vilayet (province) of Thrace and after 1878 - of the principality of Bulgaria.
-They had eighteen parishes or missions, six of which were in the principality, with twenty churches or chapels, thirty-one priests, of whom six were Assumptionists and six were Resurrectionists; and eleven schools with 670 pupils.
-In Adrianople itself there were only a few United Bulgarians, with an Episcopal church of St. Elias, and the churches of St. Demetrius and Sts.
-Cyril and Methodius.
-The last is served by the Resurrectionists, who also have a college with ninety pupils.
-In the suburb of Karaağaç, the Assumptionists have a parish and a seminary with fifty pupils.
-Besides the Eastern Catholic Bulgarians, the above statistics included the Greek Catholic missions of Malgara (now Malkara) and Daoudili (now Davuteli village in Malkara), with four priests and 200 faithful, because from the civil point of view belonged to the Bulgarian Vicariate.
+Around 1850, from the perspective of the Eastern Catholic Churches, Adrianople was the residence of a Bulgarian vicar-apostolic, overseeing approximately 4,600 Eastern Catholics in the Ottoman province (vilayet) of Thrace, and after 1878, in the Principality of Bulgaria.
+The Bulgarian Eastern Catholics maintained eighteen parishes or missions, with twenty churches or chapels, thirty-one priests—including six Assumptionists and six Resurrectionists—and eleven schools serving 670 students.
+In Adrianople proper, only a few United Bulgarians were present, including those served by the Episcopal church of St. Elias and the churches of St. Demetrius and Sts.
+Cyril and Methodius, the latter served by the Resurrectionists, who also operated a college with ninety students.
+In Karaağaç, the Assumptionists ran a parish and a seminary with fifty pupils.

+Additionally, the statistics for Eastern Catholics included Greek Catholic missions in Malgara (now Malkara) and Daoudili (now Davuteli village in Malkara), with four priests and about 200 faithful, as these missions were administratively part of the Bulgarian Vicariate.

-Later however, the Roman Catholic diocese was discontinued, and exists only in name as a titular metropolitan archbishopric, under the full name Hadrianopolis in Haemimonto to distinguish it from several other titular sees named Hadrianopolis.
+The Roman Catholic diocese of Adrianople was later discontinued and exists today only as a titular metropolitan archbishopric, officially named Hadrianopolis in Haemimonto, to distinguish it from other sees named Hadrianopolis.

-In 2018, archaeologists discovered remains of a Byzantine church.
-The church was built around 500 AD and it was an early Byzantine period building.
+In 2018, archaeologists discovered the remains of a Byzantine church in Edirne.
+Built around 500 AD, it represents an early Byzantine period structure.